cjlearn/write-code/README.md

 In this excercise, you will write a program.
 That's it.

-- You choose the language and editor
+- You choose the language, libraries, and editor
 - You decide how to verify that it works
 - You can use technical references for your language, libraries, etc
 - You _cannot_ look up how to implement the algorithm